jlovejo2/Consilience_Learning_PlatForm/README.md

     - value 62 -> +
     - value 63 -> /

+### Cookies vs Local Storage -- JWTs on Client Side
+- Local storage vulnerable to cross-site-scripting (XSS) attacks
+    - Attacker can inject malicious javascript into app
+- Cookies vulnerable to cross-site request forgery (CSRF)
+    - Attacker can perform actions via an authenticated user
+    - Similar to how viruses use capsids to infiltrate immune system undetected
+- This React app has a dedicated server so JWTs are stored in an HttpOnly Cookie w/ secure flag enabled
+    - protects from cross-site scripting (XSS)
+    - such cookies cannot be accessed by JavaScript
+    - Hence, why they're generated on a server

 ### Password Hashing
 - Bcryptjs was used for password hashing
     - It is implemented when a new user is created